 Or you’ll find that you’re not as busy as you think you are, but your time is being sucked up by distraction and procrastination.
 Logging your time is the only way to be objective about this.

 Don’t be tempted to tell me that you’re too busy to do this.
-I have a client who is incredibly busy, but whenever she gets a bit too busy she digs out Toggl and starts logging, just so that she’s aware of how she’s spending every precious minute of the day.
+One of my client who I give business advice to is also incredibly busy, but whenever she gets a bit too busy she digs out Toggl and starts logging, just so that my client is aware of how she’s spending every precious minute of the day.

 Delegate everything you can